Meet our Presenters - 2025 Conference

 MD, CCFP (AM)

-Jess joined PEER in in September 2019 as an Assistant Professor with the University of Alberta.
-She has been a family physician at the Boyle McCauley Health Centre since 2012, providing primary care to patients that are unhoused and experience mental illness and substance use disorders.
-She has also worked at the Edmonton Isolation Facility providing emergency shelter and medical care to unhoused Edmontonians during the COVID-19 pandemic and in both federal and provincial corrections.
-She is very passionate about helping educate primary care providers and learners to care for marginalized patients in a way that is empathic as well as evidence-based.
+Jess has been a family physician in Edmonton’s inner city since 2012, providing primary care to patients that are unhoused and experience mental illness and substance use disorders at Radius Community Health and Healing.
+She joined the PEER team in September 2019 as an Assistant Professor with the University of Alberta.
+She is very passionate about educating primary care providers and learners to care for marginalized patients in a way that is empathic as well as evidence-based.
 She attended medical school and residency at the University of Alberta.
 She has 2 kids, a fluffy dog and a very patient partner.

 Michael Kolber